A client once told me she was feeling grumpy for no obvious reason.

 At the end of the day, while in bed or with your journal, reflect on what went well.
 Give thanks for these things.

-Then imagine God or Goddess or the Universe in standing in front of you and give this being everything you collected throughout the day that you no longer need.
+Then imagine God or Goddess or the Universe is standing in front of you.
+Give this being everything you collected throughout the day that you no longer need.
 I like to release arguments I had, anger I felt, frustrations, or anything I completed.
 I ask the Divine to take these released items from me so I don’t have to carry them into the next day.
 I always feel rejuvenated afterward.
 Then I fall peacefully to sleep.

 “Winter” Releasing Ritual After a Finished Project or Goal

 Regeneration is a necessary part of the growth process.
-It helps you become stronger so you can hold bigger energy and do bigger work.
+It also helps you become stronger so you can hold bigger energy and embody your highest purpose and potential.

 So how will you honor the four seasons of your life?